stanislav-chekmenev/ml_with_graphs/README.md

 - [Graph Representation Learing](https://www.cs.mcgill.ca/~wlh/grl_book/): A great introductory book on graph neural networks.
 - [Network Science (Chapter 2, Graph Theory)](http://networksciencebook.com/chapter/2): A very well written explanation of the basis of the graph theory.
 - [Relational inductive biases, deep learning, and graph networks](https://arxiv.org/abs/1806.01261): A DeepMind article that introduces a general approach for learning on graphs.
-- [Graph convolutional networks](https://openreview.net/pdf?id=SJU4ayYgl): The first paper that introduced graph convolutional networks.
+- [Graph convolutional networks](https://openreview.net/pdf?id=SJU4ayYgl): The first paper that presented graph convolutional networks.
-- [Graph attention networks](https://arxiv.org/abs/1710.10903): The paper that introduces the graph attention networks.
+- [Graph attention networks](https://arxiv.org/abs/1710.10903): The paper that demonstrates the graph attention networks.
 - [Inductive representation learning on large graphs](https://arxiv.org/abs/1706.02216): A paper on inductive learning with graphs.
 - [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric): One of the best libraries for deep learning with graphs.
 - [Einsum notation](https://rockt.github.io/2018/04/30/einsum): A good post about Einsum notation that is used everywhere in deep learning.